-Signature (in pseudo-code) Used by Realized by Description pushBBSamplesRx(BBPacket thePushedPacket, Transceiver Sub-system Waveform Application Enable the Waveform Application to retrieve a baseband samples packet from the Receive Channel.
+Signature (in pseudo-code) Used by Realized by Description pushBBSamples sRx (Transceiver Waveform Enable the Waveform Application to BBPacket thePushedPacket, Sub-system 1.1 retrieve a baseband samples packet from the Receive Channel.
 Boolean endOfBurst); from the receive channel.

 Table 17: Overview of programming interface ReceiveDataPush